RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 There are several implementations of CP/M available for the RC2014.
 Each implementation has its own focus, and the same is true here.

+For further reading, an additional extensive [description of CP/M-IDE can be found here](https://feilipu.me/2022/03/23/cpm-ide-for-rc2014/).

 ## Concept

 This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA drive.
 And further, to do so with the minimum of cards, complexity, and expense.